erikw/tmux-dark-notify/README.md

 * [iTerm2](https://iterm2.com/downloads.html): Use version >=3.5 (currently in beta) as it has support for automatically changing the whole terminal theme between light/dark when the system appearance mode changes.
 This is what I have in the demo GIF at the top of this file.
   * Go to iTerm2 Preferences > Profiles > your profile > Colors (tab):
     * Check the "Use different colors for light and dark mode"
-    * Under "Editing:", chose your light and dark colors (tip: usee the color presets button).
+    * Under "Editing:", choose your light and dark colors (tip: use the color presets button).
 * Global keyboard shortcut: Create a global keyboard shortcut to toggle mode in macOS.
   * Open Automator.app
     * Create a new `Quick Action`.
-    * Drag from the list to the left the  "Change System Appearace" to the areaon the rnage, and set "Change Appearance" to "Toggle Light/Dark".
+    * Drag from the list to the left the action "Change System Appearance" to the workflow area to the right, and set "Change Appearance" to "Toggle Light/Dark".
-    * Save it e.g. as `apperance_toggle`.
+    * Save it, e.g., as `appearance_toggle`.
   * Open System Settings > Keyboard > Keyboard shortcuts (button) > Services
-    * Find the `apperance_toggle` service we just created under the General category
+    * Find the `appearance_toggle` service we just created under the General category
-    * Bind it to a shortcut e.g.  CTRL+OPT+CMD+t (this shortcut was used when feature first appeared in a beta version of macOS).
+    * Bind it to a shortcut e.g.,  CTRL+OPT+CMD+t (this shortcut was used when the feature first appeared in a beta version of macOS).

 # Development
 ## Codespaces Devcontainer
-You can fork this project and then start coding right away with GitHub Codespaces as this project is set up to install all development dependencies and install tmux-dark-notify on the devcontainer.
+You can fork this project and then start coding right away with GitHub Codespaces, as this project is set up to install all development dependencies and install tmux-dark-notify on the devcontainer.
 See [devcontainer.json](.devcontainer/devcontainer.json) and [devcontainer_postCreateCommand.sh](scripts/devcontainer_postCreateCommand.sh).
-After starting the devcontainer, just type `tmux` in the terminal and you should see a working tmux-dark-notify already to start playing with.
+After starting the devcontainer, just type `tmux` in the terminal, and you should see a working tmux-dark-notify already to start playing with.

-Note: if you have set up your own dotfiles to be installed with GitHub Codespaces, and there was some tmux config files installed from your dotfiles to the devcontainer, then you might have to run this script to wipe your config in favour of the setup provided by this repo's initialization:
+Note: if you have set up your own dotfiles to be installed with GitHub Codespaces, and there were some tmux config files installed from your dotfiles to the devcontainer, then you might have to run this script to wipe your config in favour of the setup provided by this repo's initialization:

 ```shell
 ./scripts/devcontainer_postCreateCommand.sh
 ```

 Note: there is no macOS host image for devcontainers, so we can't actually use dark-notify.
-However you can manually simulate the change of mode e.g. light->dark by calling the CLI script yourself.:
+However, you can manually simulate the change of mode e.g. light->dark by calling the CLI script yourself.:

 ```shell
 tmux # jump in to tmux